5310/sonone/readme.md

 -	Click on any key to remove it.
 -	Drag after either to continue adding/removing keys.
 -	The pattern will loop automatically.

+Caveat: The Processing.js audio plugin used in this sketch, Maxim (equivalent to Minim; ported and so wittily named by the instructors), only works in Webkit browsers.